 To enrich the students' exposure to Tokyo and enhance their understanding of Japanese culture, TUJ organizes several optional field trips and excursions each semester.
 These include half-day excursions to sites in and around Tokyo; day and overnight excursions are also arranged.

 Temple University Japan is ideally located in central Tokyo in Minami-Azabu.
-Just 20 minutes walking distance from Roppongi, one of Tokyo's major entertainment districts, Minami-Azabu is home to several embassies, shops, and restaurants.
+Just twenty minutes walking distance from Roppongi, one of Tokyo's major entertainment districts, Minami-Azabu is home to several embassies, shops, and restaurants.
 Students have the option of securing their own housing or of taking advantage of housing offered by TUJ.
 Information about application procedures, costs, financial aid and scholarships is available from International Programs.

 Mrs. Deborah Marshall

-The School of Communications and Theater offers both fall semester and summer programs in Journalism, BTMM, and Theater in London.
+The School of Communications and Theater offers both semester and summer programs in Journalism, BTMM, and Theater in London.
 These programs are open to all Temple students, no matter what their major, as well as those from other universities.
 Recent course offerings have included Literature of London in the 19th Century, Politics and the British Press, British Mass Media, Contemporary British Theater, British Documentary Film, and Modern British History.
 Internships are also available.
 Some background in media and/or theater is assumed, as courses are at an advanced undergraduate level.
 Guest speakers and field trips enrich the curriculum.